yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 AM has now been almost completely refactored to track state for every applet individually, properly allowing it to support running more than one at the same time.

 {{< imgs
-	"./web1.mp4| Help one button press away (Super Smash Bros.
+	"./web1.mp4| Help is only one button press away (Super Smash Bros.
 Ultimate)"
   >}}

 While byte[] got the rewrite up and running, german77 {{< gh-hovercard "12837" "fixed an issue" >}} causing `The Battle Cats Unite` to softlock past the starting loading screen.

 {{< imgs
-	"./bc.png| That’s one of the games of all time (The Battle Cats Unite)"
+	"./bc.png| This is one of the games of all time.
+Nyaa.
+(The Battle Cats Unite)"
   >}}

-Nyaa.

 ### Sounds good